 Using Digital Technology to Improve the World

+REDUCING GLOBAL poverty is an ambitious goal, but the World Bank has made great progress since it was created in 1944 by providing financial and technical assistance to developing countries around the world.
 To support its activities, the World Bank maintains one of the largest, most advanced in-plants in the country.
 With 70 employees, the Bank’s Washington, D.C.-based Printing, Graphics and Map Design unit not only utilizes the latest digital presses—including two Kodak NexPresses, an Océ ColorStream 10000 and a Presstek 52 DI press—it has begun using JDF data to preset its equipment.
 Plus, it recently upgraded its Avanti shop management system to add Web ordering.

 Managing the operation for the last 12 years has been Jane Bloodworth, who feels that the in-plant’s location in the World Bank’s headquarters is both a convenience to customers and an opportunity for the in-plant to become more familiar with its customers’ requirements.